-No. Entity Roles and Responsibilities 1 Ministry of Water and Environment (An Accredited National Implementing Entity) Oversee the financial and monitoring aspects of the RECOFE project Reporting of project consolidated results to the Adaptation Fund Approval of project annual work plan and budget for the Executing Entity (EE) Approval of annual financial and technical reports for the EE Provide administrative and management support to executing entity 2 Global Water Partnership Eastern Africa (GWPEA): Executing Entity Project management and execution of the project Provide Technical Advice, guidance and support to the project Ensure compliance with the ESP and GP Communication, networking and partnership building Support in policy influencing amongst the various sectors in the country Monitoring and Evaluation and M&E data collection Providing technical and financial reports to MWE Will be constituted a Project Management Unit composed of a Project Manager, Finance Officer, Communication Officer, Monitoring, and Evaluation Officer.
-The roles of the PMU include: Project Manager Program management (Ensure that project activities are on track and that key results are achieved) Provide guidance on linkage and consistency of project activities Communication, networking and Partnership building Finance Officer Support in project financial management Monitor budgeting and financial expenditures Ensure correct financial reporting of the executing entities Communication Officer Develop project communication materials Monitoring and Evaluation Officer.
-Design the project's M&E system in consultation with the stakeholders Review and revise the project M&E tools Design additional M&E tools, as and when required Maintain an up-to-date catalog of all project M&E tools and forms Ensure that all project reports are sent to the correct people and maintain distribution lists for various reports Ensure quality of narrative reports from project activities Monitor quality of activities within the project by conducting site visits, as appropriate Analyse the project's M&E data and make recommendations to the project management Project Coordination Project Steering Committee Provide strategic direction for the project Facilitate the cooperation between all project partners and facilitate collaboration between the Project and other relevant programmes, projects and initiatives in the catchment and region Advise on issues and problems arising during project implementation Project Technical To advise on the technical aspects of the project Committee Support to review of technical documents
+No. Entity Roles and Responsibilities 1 Ministry of Water and Oversee the financial and monitoring aspects of the RECOFE project Environment (An Accredited Reporting of project consolidated results to the Adaptation Fund National Implementing Approval of project annual work plan and budget for the Executing Entity (EE) Entity) Approval of annual financial and technical reports for the EE Provide administrative and management support to executing entity 2 Global Water Partnership Eastern Africa (GWPEA): Executing Entity Project management and execution of the project Provide Technical Advice, guidance and support to the project Ensure compliance with the ESP and GP Communication, networking and partnership building Supporting partners during operationalization of activities Support in policy influencing amongst the various sectors in the country Monitoring and Evaluation and M&E data collection Providing technical and financial reports to MWE Will be constituted a Project Management Unit composed of a Project Manager, Finance Officer, Communication Officer, Monitoring, and Evaluation Officer.
+The roles of the PMU include: Project Manager Program management (Ensure that project activities are on track and that key results are achieved) Provide guidance on linkage and consistency of project activities Communication, networking and Partnership building •Finance Officer Support in project financial management Monitor budgeting and financial expenditures Ensure correct financial reporting of the executing entities Communication Officer Develop project communication materials Monitoring and Evaluation Officer.
+Design the project's M&E system in consultation with the stakeholders Review and revise the project M&E tools Design additional M&E tools, as and when required Maintain and the path lead of all parties M&E tools and forms Maintain an up-to-date catalog of all project M&E tools and forms Ensure that all project reports are sent to the correct people and maintain distribution lists for various reports Ensure quality of narrative reports from project activities Monitor quality of activities within the project by conducting site visits, as appropriate Analyse the project's M&E data and make recommendations to the project management team Project Coordination Project Steering Committee Provide strategic direction for the project Facilitate the cooperation between all project partners and facilitate collaboration between the Project and other relevant programmes, projects and initiatives in the catchment and region Advise on issues and problems arising during project implementation Project Technical To advise on the technical aspects of the project Committee Support to review of technical documents